ChybaYg/Projekt-Krypto/README.md

 Application is programmed in a Python 3.11.

-To run application, it is necessary to have a Windows 11 virtual machine installed.
+To run application, it is necessary to have two PCs in one network or have a Windows 11 virtual machine installed on your PC.

-Once the virtual machine is installed:
+The PCs need to communicate between each other.

+Steps to do:
 1) Install a Python 3.11.
-2) Install IDE (recommended PyCharm 2022.3.3)
+2) Optional - Install IDE (recommended PyCharm 2022.3.3)
-3) Install all neccesarry libraries in the Requirements.txt file
+3) Install all neccesarry libraries in the requirements.txt file
-	- Win+R -> CMD -> pip -install r requirements.txt
+	- Win+R -> CMD -> pip install -r requirements.txt
-4) Check the IPv4 of the virtual machine and noted it down
+4) Check the IPv4 of the second PC/virtual machine and noted it down
 	- Win+R -> CMD -> ipconfig

 Note: If the 3) does not work through command line try this bellow (for PyCharm) <br>
- - Open IDE -> File -> Settings -> PQCS -> Python Interpereter -> "+" -> Type name of library -> Install Package
+ - Open IDE -> File -> Settings -> Project:Project -> Python Interpereter -> "+" -> Type name of library -> Install Package

 --------------------------------------------------------------------------------------------------------------